CI and release readiness

 What does Qualyn add after a green pipeline?

-Give your next release a verdict.
+Give your next release a clear call.

 Connect GitHub and turn release evidence into a clear answer: safe to ship, why, and what would change the answer.